Medically Reviewed

 Stop Self-Medicating: Where to Find Treatment

 If you are self-medicating and need a treatment program that can address both your substance use disorder and your mental health issues, know that you are not alone in your struggle.
 American Addiction Centers offers treatment for co-occurring disorders in each of our several locations across the United States.
-Call today to speak to one of our admissions navigators, who can speak with you regarding what AAC can offer you.
+Speak to one of our admissions navigators, who can answer all your questions and help you start treatment today.

 Need more info?